 The Western Australian Parliament makes, modifies or repeals laws by acts of Parliament – often referred to as statutes or legislation.
-Bills (proposed laws) passed by the two houses are given royal assent in the name of Her Majesty by the Governor and become acts of Parliament.
+Bills (proposed laws) passed by the two houses are given royal assent in the name of His Majesty by the Governor and become acts of Parliament.

 The normal flow of the legislative process is that a bill is introduced into one of the two houses by a minister or member, where it must pass through a number of stages before it is transmitted to the other house for its agreement (concurrence).
 If agreed to by the other house, it is then given the royal assent by the Governor.
 The bill then becomes an act of Parliament.
 A bill can be introduced into either house with the exception of a money bill, which must originate in the Legislative Assembly as the house of government.